 Because if you’re anything like me with yeast… you’ll need all the help you can get!

 If you’re interested in supporting the veteran owned GFY Farm or want to buy any of their products, check them out on Facebook!

 Fluffy, soft, and delicious are three words that my husband used to describe these Yeast Dinner Rolls.
 He also said they’re the best dinner rolls he’s ever had!

 I had dinner at Golden Corral for the first time a few weeks ago and fell in love with their over-sized dinner rolls.
-If you’ve never been there, it’s an all you can eat buffet where you can pig out on everything that’s horrible bad for you yet so delicious.
+If you’ve never been there, it’s an all you can eat buffet where you can pig out on everything that’s horribly bad for you yet so delicious.

 Out of all the things I ate at GC, I went back for seconds (okay, thirds) for their yeast dinner rolls!

-After eating enough dinner rolls for a four people, I decided it was finally time to for me to delve into the world of yeast once more.
+After eating enough dinner rolls for four people, I decided it was finally time for me to delve into the world of yeast once more.
 I’ve you’ve followed me for some time you’ll know that I am afraid of yeast.